dominik-roehrle/hallucination_llms/README.md

 # Finetuning
-## To recreate the dataset for finetuning go to Mitigation/ and run:
+## To recreate the dataset for finetuning go to Mitigation/:
 - download https://1drv.ms/f/s!AhVn8Lx_iIapipk6-VBvpNUn3pPbIw?e=NpvXF6
 (these are the labelled mini-facts with their associated evidence, make sure the folder is inside Mitigation/)